Home

 Credits

-This text is an edited transcription of a conversation between Anthony Kelly, David Stalling and Seán McCrum.
+This text is an excerpt from an edited transcription of a conversation between Anthony Kelly, David Stalling and Seán McCrum.
 It took place during the afternoon of Saturday 16th May 2009 in the Digital Gallery, Visual – The National Centre for Contemporary Art, Carlow.
 Aileen Nolan from the Arts Office, Carlow, introduced the event.

 Anthony Kelly: My background is originally as a visual artist.
 I came to collaborate with David about 6 years ago and we make audiovisual and sound works together.